-A Fund may not borrow money, grant loans or act as guarantor on behalf of third parties, except (i) foreign currency may be acquired by means of a back-to-back loan (i.e., borrowing one currency against the deposit of an equivalent amount of another currency), provided that where foreign currency borrowings exceed the value of the "back-to-back" deposit, any excess shall be regarded as borrowing and therefore aggregated with other borrowings for the purposes of the 10% limit referred to below); and (ii) a Fund may incur temporary borrowings not exceeding 10% of its Net Asset Value and may charge its assets as security for such borrowings.
+A Fund may not borrow money, grant loans or act as guarantor on behalf of third parties, except (i) foreign currency may be acquired by means of a back-to-back loan (i.e., borrowing one currency against the deposit of an equivalent amount of another currency), provided that where foreign currency borrowings exceed the value of the "back-to-back" deposit, any excess shall be regarded as borrowing and therefore aggregated with other borrowings for the purposes of the 10% limit referred to below); and (ii) a Fund may incur temporary borrowings.
 Reverse repurchase agreements are not treated as borrowings for these purposes.